Skip to main content

 Think BIG!!!

 The William J. Cooper Foundation Committee will be accepting the first step in applying.
 Letters of Inquiry (LOI) will be requested for February 2025 for Cooper and Promise Grants for events proposed in 2025-2026 and 2026-2027.
-The Letter of Inquiry will be made available on this form.
+Submit your ideas on this Letter of Inquiry by February 7, 2025.

 Apply to Organize Your Own Event